MENUMENU

 Brush Comb.
 For us, this seemed pointless.
 It’s almost impossible to get it through the bristles and overall just didn’t seem to make cleaning the brushes any easier.

 Large Roller.
-This is a totally optional purchase, especially if you already own a medium sized roller.
-Having a larger roller also means that you need to a larger roller holder and possible a larger tray, too.
+This is a totally optional purchase, especially if you already own a medium-sized roller.
+Having a larger roller also means that you need a larger roller holder and possibly a larger tray, too.
 If you’re on a tight budget, this is an area where you can definitely save some money.

 Little Paint Kettle.
 More to clean and messy to fill.
 If you do want a little container to carry small amounts of paint, we’d suggest using a clean old jar (and if you keep the lid, you can close the jar, too).